madetech/handbook/guides/it/Hardware.md

 (Gen, processor, memory and overall spec can vary on the ThinkPads - we'll talk to you individually about options.)

 If you're a new starter you will automatically get a MacBook.
 If you would like to use Linux we'll happily swap you over a couple of months into your new role.
-This is because we are unable to support the setup of Linxu machines for new starters.
+This is because we are unable to support the setup of Linux machines for new starters.

 **All other roles**
 - Air M5 (13 inch)